dotnetthailand/dotnetthailand.github.io/content/cloud-hosting/azure/azure-functions/create-azure-function-app-on-azure-cloud.md

 - For `APP_SERVICE_PLAN`, you can use an existing plan or create a new one by following [this document](/cloud-hosting/azure/app-service).
 - For `RUNTIME` and `RUNTIME_VERSION`, use `az functionapp list-runtimes` to list supported runtimes and versions.
 - For `FUNCTIONS_VERSION`, follow [this link](https://learn.microsoft.com/en-us/azure/azure-functions/migrate-version-3-version-4?tabs=net6-in-proc%2Cazure-cli%2Cwindows&pivots=programming-language-csharp) to check Azure Function App version.
-- We have disable Application Insight because this is an example app and we don't want to pay for Application Insights.
+- We have disable Application Insights because this is an example app and we don't want to pay for Application Insights.
+- If you want to use Application Insights, use the following options to configuration Application Insights when creating function app:
+  - --disable-app-insights false
+  - --app-insights <APP_INSIGHTS_NAME>
+  - --app-insights-key <APP_INSIGHTS_GUID_KEY>
-- Example code to create new function app (.NET) in Azure App Service plan:
+- Example code to create new function app **(NET)** in Azure App Service plan:
   ```sh
   $ az functionapp create \
     --name codesanook-example-function-app \